weijie-chen/Econometrics-With-Python/README.md

 ![covers_economtrics-min](https://user-images.githubusercontent.com/59842360/126119680-edc6006d-2458-4ae6-8be1-5d587d37ecb5.jpg)

 ## Prerequisites
-Though the lectures are introductory level, it would be ideal that attendants have a slight exposure to probability theory and statistics.
+The first part is introductory level, it requires trainees have basic knowledge of statistics and probability theory.
+The second part require linear algebra.

-And you would benefit more from the tutorials if you have basic knowledge of:
+And you would benefit more from the tutorials if you have some skills of:
 - [x] NumPy
 - [x] Matplotlib
 - [x] Pandas

 ## Contents
-<b>I strongly suggest to download all the files to view them on your PC, since nbviewer and Github has frequent rendering glitches.</b><br>
+<b>I strongly advise you to download all the files to view them on your PC, since nbviewer and Github has frequent rendering glitches.</b><br>

+### Part I
 [Lecture 1 - Simple Linear Regression](https://nbviewer.jupyter.org/github/MacroAnalyst/Basic_Econometrics_With_Python/blob/main/1.%20Simple%20Linear%20Regression.ipynb)<br>
 [Lecture 2 - Multiple Linear Regression, Multicollinearity and Heteroscedasticity](https://nbviewer.org/github/MacroAnalyst/Basic_Econometrics_With_Python/blob/main/2.%20Multiple%20Linear%20Regression%2C%20Multicollinearity%20and%20Heteroscedasticity.ipynb)<br>
 [Lecture 3 - Practical Cases of Linear Regression](https://nbviewer.org/github/MacroAnalyst/Basic_Econometrics_With_Python/blob/main/3.%20Practical%20Cases%20of%20Linear%20Regression%20.ipynb)<br>